Open Accessibility Menu

 Biography:

 A high school medical condition proved life-changing for Sarah Hopkins, M.D., and inspired her to enter the field of medicine.
 "I was fortunate to be surrounded by health care professionals who empowered me in the medical decisions and recovery that I faced," she said.
-"I was drawn to endocrinology because it combines my love of working with people of all ages and backgrounds with my interest in the intricate balance of human hormones."
+"I was drawn to endocrinology because it combines my love of working with people of all ages and backgrounds with my interest in the intricate network of human hormones throughout the body."

 Medical school: Columbia University College of Physicians and Surgeons